 Here are five tips to get the job done.

 1. Understand the Transformation

 Above all, HR leadership needs to understand the nature and purpose of the transformation.
-For example, according to Harvard Business Review, if the transformation is operational, like a digital transformation, with the purpose of improving innovation and operational efficiency (cost cutting), an HCM strategy will be designed to target those goals.
+For example, according to the Harvard Business Review (HBR), if the transformation is operational, like a digital transformation, with the purpose of improving innovation and operational efficiency (cost cutting), an HCM strategy will be designed to target those goals.